 Editage and the British Blockchain Association have come together to offer author services that will help take research on blockchain and similar niche technologies to a wide audience

 Blockchain is one of the most revolutionary technologies of the 21st century, enabling transparency and trust in transactions and in a manner that guarantees privacy and security.
 According to the World Economic Forum (WEF), about 10% of the world GDP will be stored on blockchain by 2027.
 It is in this context that research into blockchain and its applications becomes very important.

 Researchers across the world are working at the cutting edge of blockchain technology.
-To publish in reputable journals and get their research out to the largest audience, many researchers have to publish in English, which can pose a challenge to many.
+To publish in reputable journals and news source to get their research out to the largest audience, many researchers have to publish in English, which can pose a challenge to many.

 The partnership between Editage and the British Blockchain Association (BBA) is aimed at addressing this obstacle and democratizing blockchain research by improving access to such research produced across the world.

 Editage, a leading global scholarly communications brand by Cactus Communications (CACTUS), has partnered with the BBA to offer a bouquet of services for authors submitting to the Journal of British Blockchain Association (JBBA).
 These services will be available on the co-branded service website launched by Editage and BBA.

 BBA is the most influential global nonprofit organization in the field of blockchain technology and home to the JBBA, the world’s first peer-reviewed journal that advocates and promotes evidence-based adoption of blockchain, distributed ledger technologies, and cryptocurrencies.